Twitch’s new extensions let streamers customize their channel, make money from Amazon sales

 Uber hires former Facebook exec and Firefox founder Blake Ross

-Twitch today is introducing a suite of tools called Twitch Extensions that will allow its streamers to customize their channel pages with interactive features, including polls, leaderboards, tickers, schedules, overlays, and even virtual pets, among other things.
+Twitch today is introducing a suite of tools called Twitch Extensions that will allow its streamers to customize their channel pages with interactive features, including polls, leaderboards, tickers, schedules, overlays and even virtual pets, among other things.
 Beyond simply personalizing their channel to make it more engaging to fans, the extensions in some cases will help streamers generate additional revenue.

 In particular, one extension called “Gear on Amazon” allows Twitch creators to show off their favorite Amazon products.
 If a viewer clicks through to purchase, the creator will earn a commission through the Amazon Associates program.